lyonthezhang/337-proj3/README.md

-so i can add people to the readme
+so i can add people to the repo